Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 ---

 ## Key Takeaways
+This project has provided valuable experience in **systems engineering, spacecraft design trade studies, and multidisciplinary collaboration**.
+Working within a team environment reinforced the importance of balancing technical constraints while maintaining system-level integration across the spacecraft architecture.

 This project has given me a lot of insight into the importance of managing technical tradeoffs & understanding how design decisions affect system integration in lifecycle mission environments.
-The reinforcement of working in multidisciplinary teams to cohesively design a spacecraft has sharpened my technical communication skills within the team as well as in presentation settings.
+Working within a multidisciplinary team environment reinforced the importance of balancing technical constraints while maintaining system-level integration across the spacecraft architecture.

+The project has also strengthened my ability to communicate technical concepts clearly through design documentation, modeling/simulation analysis, and formal design reviews.

-As I begin my career in the aerospace industry, I'm thankful to have had this design project challenge me & provide ample learning opportunities in an industry-level, systems engineering environment.
+As I begin my career in the aerospace industry, I am grateful for the opportunity to work on a project that directly aligns with the systems engineering processes used in real spacecraft development programs.